BrandonCravener/G-Drive-Sorter/.github/CONTRIBUTING.md

 - Describe the abnormal behavior that occurred after following said steps.
 - Explain the expected behavior you intended to see from the software.
 - Include screenshots and GIF's if possible.
-- Determine if this problem is in relation to performance and memory, if so, include a performance capture in your report.
+- Determine if this problem is in relation to performance and memory if so, include a performance capture in your report.

 ## Making Suggestions/Enhancements
 Below, is a guide to making potential suggestions and enhancements to this project.